el-grepo/Auto-Reactor/README.md

   Download [this](Auto-Reactor.we) file (Auto-Reactor.we).

-  See WorldBuilder documentation on how to load the file in your (preferably new) world.
+  See WorldEdit documentation on how to load the file in your (preferably new) world.

 ## Notes:
   The reactor alarm klaxon will almost definitely sound during activation.
 Maybe even twice.